DivyankSisodia/Anime-App/README.md

 # Issue

 Sorry!
-But we are not able to able to stream anime videos for anime duw to API shortage, if you find one please contact on `dhruvsisodia13@gmail.com`
+But we are not able to able to stream anime videos for anime due to API shortage, if you find one please contact on `dhruvsisodia13@gmail.com`